Lesser-known but beautiful upper Swat villages. Matiltan, Utror, Gabral, Kalkot and others, with access, stays and reasons to go.

 Can I stay overnight in these villages?+

-Yes in Matiltan, Utror and Miandam.
+Yes.
+In Matiltan, Utror and Miandam.
 Gabral and Boyun are usually day trips or camping.

 How to reach Gabral from Kalam?+